 A Union representative acting as an observer under the provision of 5 USC, 7114(a) (2) will be on official time if otherwise in a duty status.

-Section 11- Performance Evaluation
+Section 7 - Performance Evaluation

-The use of official time or duty time, in accordance with this agreement, will not adversely affect an employee's performance evaluation.
+The use of official time, in accordance with this agreement and the regulations, will not adversely affect an employee's performance evaluation.